Vacated victory: History

 In the process of regulating infractions, the NCAA received complaints that their punishments did not penalize the actual perpetrators.
 Prospective measures, like scholarship reductions or postseason bans, affected athletes who were unrelated to the original violation.
-To remedy this, the NCAA’s committee on infractions adopted the practice of vacating wins as a punishment that would be linked to the specific wrongdoers.
+To remedy this, the NCAA's committee on infractions adopted the practice of vacating wins as a punishment that would be linked to the specific wrongdoers.
 The NCAA has broad authority to apply this punishment, but is more likely to do in cases of major systemic fraud in a program or where academically ineligible players have competed.
 When issuing punishments in the past, the NCAA Committee on Infractions ordered that regular season games be forfeited by the offending team while NCAA tournament games be vacated.
 More recently, forfeits have not been used at all, and both regular season and tournament games have been vacated.

 The precise first use of a vacated win as punishment is unclear.
 According to Sports Reference, the first recorded use of the punishment in college basketball took place after the 1961 NCAA gambling scandal.
 The Saint Joseph's Hawks had four games in the NCAA tournament vacated, including their third-place finish.

 The first collegiate national title to be vacated was the 1971 men's soccer championship.
 The Howard Bison were ruled to have fielded ineligible players, although analysts and historians have argued Howard was targeted because of the racial makeup of the team.
 As of 2018, 20 college programs have had a national title vacated.

 The NCAA has vacated wins as a punishment for academic misconduct, impermissible financial benefits, and player sex scandals.
-After making the punishment official, the NCAA requires schools to return trophies and take down any references to vacated achievements.
+After making the punishment official, the NCAA requires schools to return trophies and take down any references (such as banners) to vacated achievements.
+The NCAA has in some instances also vacated losses in tournaments or championship games, serving to vacate a team's appearance in the tournament or title contest.